- Everyone starts by joining an Open Run; our next is our 2019 Season Opener, in either April or May of 2019.

 Non-Members are welcome.
-Please bring cash for the $20.00 guest fee.
-This is credited to your $40.00 membership fee if you join.
+Please bring cash or cheque for the $20.00 guest fee.
+This is collected at every trail run for non-members and is applied towards your $40.00 membership fee if you join.
 Please bring exact change.

 Please tune your CB to channel 4.
 No CB?
 Bring your FRS radio tuned to channel 4.

 Remember to bring a lunch, plenty of water, boots, cameras and your sense of adventure.

 If you have any questions, feel free to contact us.